raspberrypi/rp2350_hacking_challenge_2/README.md

 Our first [Hacking Challenge](https://github.com/raspberrypi/rp2350_hacking_challenge) back in 2024 was both enlightening and enjoyable for us, and garnered positive feedback from the participants and onlookers, so we decided to do it once more 🙃

-This second Hacking Challenge focuses on side-channel analysis of the encrypted boot of the RP2350, using our newly developed self-decrypting (AES) binary support.
+This second Hacking Challenge focuses on side-channel analysis of the encrypted boot of the RP2350, as used by our newly developed self-decrypting (AES) binary support.

 This new support was developed to allow customers to encrypt their application code and data when stored in external flash, and have these loaded into internal SRAM, where our AES software library will decrypt the application in place, using key material and salt squirreled away in the OTP.